Max Kellerman: Sports broadcasting

 With HBO leaving the boxing business at the end of 2018, Kellerman signed a multiyear contract with ESPN which greatly expanded his role in the network's boxing coverage.
 However, in contrast to his color-commentary role with HBO, for ESPN he presided over network coverage from the broadcast desk rather than at ringside.

 Kellerman departed from First Take in September 2021 after Stephen A. Smith requested his removal, citing a lack of chemistry necessary for the show’s long-term success.
 Kellerman was subsequently laid off from ESPN in June 2023.

 In June 2025, Dana White announced that Kellerman would provide commentary for Netflix's presentation of the Canelo Álvarez vs. Terence Crawford fight card on September 13, 2025.
-The event will mark Kellerman's first broadcasting appearance since his departure from ESPN.
+The event marked Kellerman's first broadcasting appearance since his departure from ESPN.
+His comments on White and Zuffa Boxing were criticized as "inappropriately fawning".

 Acting

 Kellerman made a brief appearance in the 2006 film Rocky Balboa alongside Lampley and Merchant, who served as the broadcast team for the fight between Rocky and Mason "The Line" Dixon.
 He would also make an appearance in the 2015 film Creed, as the reporter interviewing Donnie Creed at the conclusion of his fight with "Pretty" Ricky Conlan.

 Kellerman played himself in the short film The Wedding Bout.

 Kellerman played himself in Real Husbands of Hollywood.